Inbibo/adonisfx_docs/docs/maya/skin.md

 ### Targets

-Once the AdnSkin deformer is created by providing at least one target geometry, it is possible to add and remove new targets to the system.
+Once the AdnSkin deformer is created, it is possible to add and remove new targets to the system.

 - **Add targets**:
     1. Select one or more mesh nodes to be assigned as targets to the AdnSkin.